 To control the display intensity of the front panel Vacuum Fluorescent Display (VFD) information window.
-In case you feel that the display becomes a distraction to your enjoyment of the video, this option allows you to dim it or turn it off.
+This option allows you to dim it or turn it off.
 The available options are:

-On - The VFD window is at normal brightness.
+Standard - The VFD window is at full brightness.

 Dim - The VFD window is at reduced brightness.